 Beyond this major problem, there are also ways alcohol urine tests can be false.
 Urine contains sugar.
 When combined with certain bladder infections, this sugar can ferment and create alcohol in the bladder, making the urine sample positive for alcohol even when no alcohol was used.

 Ethyl glucuronide (EtG) alcohol tests are a type of urine test used to detect alcohol use.
 Instead of looking for alcohol directly, these tests look for a byproduct of alcohol use called EtG.
 It can be detected in the urine for up to 80 hours, making these tests quite sensitive and accurate even for small amounts of alcohol use.
 It’s important to note that a positive EtG test could also happen in people who don’t drink alcohol but use products that contain it, such as mouthwash.

 False Positives in Alcohol Testing

-The study authors suggested that all positive EtG results should be reviewed by a qualified health care professional.
+The study recommends that all positive EtG results should be reviewed by a healthcare professional.

 Products To Avoid Before a Drug Test

 There are several types of products that contain trace amounts of alcohol and could lead to a false-positive EtG urine test result.
 If you are anticipating undergoing an EtG test, some products to avoid include: